InconsolableCellist/StayPutVR/README.md

 Lock yourself or your friends into positions in VR!
 Want your friend to keep his or her paws behind his back?
 No problem.
 Chat wants to make you stand on one foot for 60 seconds?
 Easy.
 Have to bend over and touch your toes or you lose some kind of game?
 It's possible, with ~~punishments~~ consequences for failing.

 You can be locked via clicking a button locally, or locked remotely via OSC integration (a friend grabbing your StayPutVR-compatible cuffs, for example), at which point your movement will be locked.
-Once locked, if your devices move too far away from their current position there'll be conseqeuences of your chosing: an audio warning, an OSC message that drives animation on your avatar, or even external messages to OSC-compatible applications, like [ButtplugIO](https://github.com/buttplugio) or [PiShock](https://pishock.com/).
+Once locked, if your devices move too far away from their current position there'll be conseqeuences of your chosing: an audio warning, an OSC message that drives animation on your avatar, or even external messages to OSC-compatible applications, like [PiShock](https://pishock.com/).

-Cooldown timers, audio warnings, and a safeword override are all configurable, and the control remains completely and totally on your own computer--no servers or external calls, other than the OSC integration you setup.
+Cooldown timers, audio warnings, and a safeword override are all configurable, and the control remains completely and totally on your own computer, with you choosing who can control your avatar via VRChat's avatar interaction system.

-## 📥 Downloading/Installation
+## 📥 Quickstart

+The following is what most users will care about:

 StayPutVR is FOSS and created by Foxipso.
-You can download the code in this Github repo and use the project for free!
+You can download the code in this Github repo and use the application for free!

-However, for: precompiled binaries; VRChat-compatible prefabs; a detailed usage guide and video; and to support the creator, you can visit my Gumroad:
+However, to integrate StayPutVR with your avatar in VRChat, you'll need to find a public avatar or purchase the prefab from my Gumroad, or make one yourself:

 [foxipso.gumroad.com](https://foxipso.gumroad.com/l/stayputvr)

 Not only does this support me and my work (and is greatly appreciated!) this is also the easiest way to integrate StayPutVR with your avatar in VRChat.
-The prefab also comes with compatible cuffs and a collar, which can be grabbed by your friends to control StayPutVR.
+The prefab comes with compatible cuffs and a collar, which have status lights and effects to indicate when you're in position, being shocked, etc.

 ## ✨ Features